 After the animal walks, we reassembled to enjoy s’mores, popcorn, and hot cocoa or coffee.
 There were also grown-up beverages available for purchase.
 Vessa and I each enjoyed a cup of wine to take the edge off the whining that surrounded us.
 Most of the children were in the midst of major meltdowns by now because it was already later than 8 pm, past most of their bedtimes.

-After the sun descended, it was campfire time.
+When the sun descended, it was campfire time.
 From the jubilant looks of it, this was the highlight of the event for most of the kids!
 The children donned their painted paper vests and paraded around a giant fire pit.
 Zoo workers stood guard around the fire for safety’s sake.
 Upbeat music played while the children were instructed to act like monkeys, elephants, snakes and more.
 They hopped, slithered, tooted, and growled in joyous, cacophonous circles.

-Time to Snore
+Time to snore

 Finally, it was bedtime.
-We got into our jammies and lined up to use the group bathrooms to ready for bed.
+We got into our jammies and lined up to use the group bathrooms to get ready for bed.
 Showers were available and some folks even used those.
 Toys, besides a favorite lovey, were not allowed but we did bring some children’s books to read.
 Karissa and Tanner took turns traipsing back and forth between the tents to say goodnight over and again.
 An orchestra of chirping crickets and croaking frogs lulled Karissa and me to sleep around 10:30 pm – after very long night for a little kid (and her mama!).

-Here Comes the Sun
+Here comes the sun

 Around 4 am, we woke to the loopy calls of crazy birds.
 Karissa complained that it was too loud, but I convinced her to sleep some more.
-It felt as if we were at the center of a rock concert performed by nature’s creatures.
+It felt like we were at the center of a rock concert performed by nature’s creatures.
 Some participants with tents closest to the lions’ enclosure said they heard the sounds of lions roaring as the sun came up.
 Alas, we did not.

-The first official wake-up call sounded at 6:00 am and breakfast was served an hour later.
+The first official wake-up call sounded at 6 am and breakfast was served an hour later.
 The breakfast buffet consisted of pancakes, sausages (and veggie sausages), scrambled eggs, and various breakfast beverages.
 Beware that coffee was served from the same large container as was fruit punch the night before.
 My daughter thought she was getting a cup of punch but instead burned her fingers with hot coffee.

-Roar and Snore Summary
+Roar and Snore summary

 Did it satisfy my camping craving?
 Somewhat.
 Everyone enjoyed seeing the animals up-close and learning from the expert zookeepers, but I was seeking to connect with nature and with my daughter.
 Therefore, the high points of the sleepover for me were quiet moments away from all of the program’s activities, like pointing out the sparkling stars in the fiercely black sky to Karissa, and lying side-by-side in the tent with her as we listened to the rowdy sounds of nature’s nighttime chorus.